If you don’t see the answer to your question here, please contact us.

 How do I properly cite an item in the Archive?

-The correct citation is shown in the left column on every item page.
+The full citation is shown in the left column on every item page.
+When publishing an image from the Digital Archive, give credit to “Southwest Harbor Public Library Digital Archive.”

 How can I find specific items or information about my family, a house, or a boat?

 There are several ways to search for items ranging from typing keywords in the text box in the upper right of every page to powerful search filters.
 Simple Search is quick and easy to use.
-Subject Search lets you find items by subject and type, and Advanced Search provides powerful filters for narrowing results down to exactly what you are looking for.
+Advanced Search provides powerful filters for narrowing results down to exactly what you are looking for.
 Read more by clicking the Searching link in the top menu.

 Where do you get your genealogical information?